timur-rafikov/LabWork2/README.md

 st128186@student.spbu.ru
 @trafikprog
 ## Description
-The lab work is to develop the core of an RPG card game with a graphical interface.
+The lab work is to develop the core of an RPG card game.
 The description will be edited in the future.
 ## Build
 make